 On the other hand, as they begin to grow, that fluffy seedling mix quickly becomes too light and won’t be nutritious enough to keep them happy for very long.
-Feeding your seedlings with seaweed extract can help solve that!
+Fertilizing seedlings with seaweed extract can help solve that!
 It is gentle, sustainable, and effective.

 Seeds are pretty amazing little things.
 The seed itself contains all the food and nutrients that the little plant they produce needs for those first few weeks after sprouting.
 But as they start to mature, they’re also going to start to get hungry.
 Like any good baby should, they will get very cranky if you don’t feed them when they want it.
 Signs of distress include yellowing leaves, stunted growth, and even disease or death.